-There’s a limitless amount of things you could do and become efficient at by simply spending just an hour every day on it.
+There’s a limitless amount of things you could do and become efficient at by simply spending an hour every day on them.

-Use your list of 100 things to do, be or become for this activity.
-You’ll easily find things that are worth investing your time and energy on.
+Use your list of 100 things to do, be, or become for this activity.
+You’ll easily find things that are worth investing your time and energy in.

-This is a fruitful way of spending your time rather than wasting it on things that instantly gratify but slowly destroy you.
+This is a more fruitful way of spending your time than wasting it on things that instantly gratify but slowly destroy you.

 7. Put yourself in uncomfortable new places and experiences

-Perhaps you’ve noticed this already but just as we enter into adulthood, we jump at the opportunity to do new and challenging things but once we do and when the challenges really test us, our impulse is to resign into a bubble of comfort.
+Perhaps you’ve noticed this already, but just as we enter adulthood, we jump at the opportunity to do new and challenging things, but once we do and when the challenges really test us, our impulse is to resign into a bubble of comfort.

-As uncomfortable as it may be, putting yourself in a position of being challenged by new and unfamiliar experiences opens you up to a whole new world.
+As uncomfortable as it may be, putting yourself in a position to be challenged by new and unfamiliar experiences opens you up to a whole new world.